ADLINK/meta-adlink-sema/README.md

 Guideline to add layer into your BSP:
 ----

-**1. Fetch the source from the following git location:**
+**1. fetch the source from the following git location:**

 	git clone https://github.com/adlink/meta-adlink-sema

-**2. Add the following script into your Yocto configuration:**
+**2. add the following script into your Yocto configuration:**

-&nbsp;&nbsp;2.1 Add "meta-adlink-sema" layer into bblayers.conf file.
+&nbsp;&nbsp;2.1 add "meta-adlink-sema" layer into bblayers.conf file.

-&nbsp;&nbsp;2.2 Add SEMA application into local.conf file:
+&nbsp;&nbsp;2.2 add SEMA application into local.conf file:

 	IMAGE_INSTALL_append = " sema semagui-desktop libstdc++ trolltech"